mohammad22/fun_proj/README.md

 - Integrating markdown, mathjax, and code-snippets highlighting for blog posts in django-admin.

-- Automating placing the images in the blog posts and storing images backend in django-admin.
+- Automating adding images (and positioning) in the blog posts and storing them backend, in django-admin.

 - In case you like heroku, ready to deploy on heroku (i.e., just set the environment variables, referenced in settings.py, and `git push heroku`.
 Done).